All Products

 • Syntax

-ALTER TABLE [IF EXISTS] [<schema_name>.]<table_name> SET (dictionary_encoding_columns = '[columnName{:[on|off|auto]}[,...]]'); -- Only full modification is supported.
+ALTER TABLE [IF EXISTS] [<schema_name>.]<table_name> SET (dictionary_encoding_columns = '[columnName{:[on|off|auto]}[,...]]'); --Only full modification is supported.

--- Modify dictionary_encoding_columns (for all versions)
+-- Modify dictionary_encoding_columns (all versions)

 CALL SET_TABLE_PROPERTY('[<schema_name>.]<table_name>', 'dictionary_encoding_columns', '[columnName{:[on|off|auto]}[,...]]');